McGlovin1337/PSSNMPAgent/README.md

 # PSSNMPAgent

 ## About
-Powershell Module to Manage Windows SNMP Agent Service
+Powershell Module to Manage Windows SNMP Agent Service on local and remote computers (via WMI)

 This Powershell Module provides the following Cmdlets: